vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > And *it is easier for heaven and earth to pass*, than one tittle of the law to fail.
 {% ct 'Luke 16:17' %}

-Because Jesus cannot change, His law cannot change either since it is a reflection of His character (see [“God’s Law of Love”](/posts/gospel/law.md)).
+Because Jesus cannot change, His law cannot change either since it is a [reflection of His character](/posts/gospel/law.md).

 ## What’s part of the law?
 When was it established?